DHW Efficiency & Official EnergyGuide Tank Labels

 Click the Chiltrix Model Number Below to see the Official U.S. Government EnergyGuide label.

-EnergyGuide Labels per Model
+EnergyGuide Labels per Package Model

 | Model Number | First Hour | UEF | System Configuration |